mattdesl/folio-puppeteer/README.md

 ## License

 Copyright Matt DesLauriers.
-(An open source version may come from this.)
+The minified FOLIO code is not open source for the time being.